nikyy2/Password-Manager/README.md

 I just want to share with y'all this useful tool to Manager Password for all website.

-And YESS, I might update a beautiful GUI soon!!!
+And YESS, I might update a new GUI soon!!! (if you have any ideas, please dms nikyofficial on discord)

 # Features
 - JSON data